Youth & Education

 EPO Student Scholarship

-The EPO is pleased to provide scholarships for up to four violin, viola, cello or bass players (any combination) per season, from secondary school or college/university.
+The EPO is pleased to provide scholarships for talented young orchestral musicians, from secondary school or college/university.
 The goal of this scholarship is to provide young musicians with orchestral experience and some financial support to develop their skills and build their experience.

 For more information, visit the EPO Student Scholarship page